-We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model and marketbased warrants using a Monte Carlo valuation model.
+We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model and market-based warrants using a Monte Carlo valuation model.
 Market price at the date of grant is used to calculate the fair value of restricted stock units and common stock awards.

-We expense the fair market value of fully vested awards at the time of grant, and of unvested awards over the period in which the related services are received.
 Stock-based compensation expense is based on awards ultimately expected to vest and is reduced for estimated forfeitures except for market-based warrants which are expensed based on the grant date fair value regardless of whether the award vests.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

 Loss per share: Basic loss per share is computed based on the net loss for each period divided by the weighted average number of common shares outstanding.
-The net loss allocable to common stockholders for the three months ended March 31, 2020, reflects a \$1.8 million increase for the deemed dividend to preferred stockholders provided in connection with the close of the public offering of Series H convertible preferred stock on January 28, 2020.
+The net loss allocable to common stockholders for the six months ended June 30, 2020, reflects a \$1.8 million increase for the deemed dividend to preferred stockholders provided in connection with the close of the public offering of Series H convertible preferred stock on January 28, 2020.
 This deemed dividend includes \$0.2 million that resulted from the subsequent reduction in the exercise of price of the warrants as a result of the March 2020 offering.
-The net loss allocable to common stockholders for the three months ended March 31, 2021 includes a deemed dividend of \$33,000 that resulted from the change in the exercise price of warrants as a result of the March 2021 offering.
+The net loss allocable to common stockholders for the six months ended June 30, 2021 includes a deemed dividend of \$33,000 that resulted from the change in the exercise price of the warrants as a result of the March 2021 offering.